 Evanston, IL is a college town just north of Chicago.
 The diverse community and proximity to the city have made the town a foodie destination.
-Nevertheless The Lucky Platter is local institution, an upscale diner open for breakfast, lunch and dinner.
-Decorated with an eclectic collection of outsider art, the welcoming airy space remains popular.
+Nevertheless, The Lucky Platter is a local institution, an upscale diner open for breakfast, lunch, and dinner.
+Decorated with an eclectic collection of outsider art, the welcoming airy space is a popular destination.

 When I go for breakfast I’m torn between the huevos rancheros or one of the egg Benedicts.
 The Benedicts here come on flavorful cornbread and can be had with fried green tomatoes or a crab cake in addition to traditional preparations.
-Another favorite is the apricot cheese flakey, a side if you get an omelet or a scramble.
+Another favorite is the apricot cheese flakey, It comes with your meal if you get an omelet or a scramble.

 Drinks choices are also interesting.
 I love fresh orange juice with breakfast, but the wide selection of mimosas, from ginger to apple cider is a nice alternative on the weekend.
 Although sodas of every flavor are all the rage at the grocery store, I return again and again to The Lucky Platter for their homemade cream soda.